 Is the Ossila Laminar Flow Hood Sterile?

-When working with sensitive samples, you should be confident that a laminar flow hood can maintain a sterile environment.
+When working with sensitive samples, you should be confident that a laminar flow hood can maintain a clean and contaminant-free environment.
 This is especially true during microbiological experiments and preparation, such as growing cell cultures or preparing media plates.
-You can test if the air flow is sterile using settle plates and if the surfaces are sterile using contact plates.
+You can test if the cleanliness of the air flow using settle plates and the surfaces using contact plates.

 To check that our laminar flow hood is suitable for microbiological uses, we tested for air and surface contamination.
 In addition to testing within the hood, we also collected samples on a regular lab bench for comparison.

-We conducted these tests in our horizontal laminar flow hood.
+We conducted these tests in our laminar flow hood in the horizontal configuration.
 Before starting air flow and surface testing, we cleaned the laminar flow hood following our recommended method.

 Plates are positioned inside the laminar flow hood, towards the back